rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 **K-Means Clustering** – groups renters into distinct types based on income, rent burden, commute time, work hours, and age, to see if natural renter "profiles" emerge from the data.

-**Logistic Regression** – predicts which renters are more likely to fall into both high rent burden and long commute at the same time, using the 30/30 rule (30 minutes commute / 30% rent burden) as the baseline, and identifies which factors matter most.
+**Logistic Regression** – predicts which renters are most likely to face both high rent burdens and long commutes simultaneously, using the "30/30 rule" (>30% rent burden and >30-minute commute) as the threshold, and identifies which demographic and transit factors matter most.

 ### K-Means Clustering